 The point of this year’s legislation is to expands licensing to more and more professions, by prohibiting licensing boards from denying an occupational or professional license based solely on an applicant’s immigration status, Torres said.

-“Quite honestly I think it’s the most expensive professional occupational licensing measure to be taken by any state that’s going to positively impact immigrant communities,” Torres said.
+“Quite honestly I think it’s the most expansive professional occupational licensing measure to be taken by any state that’s going to positively impact immigrant communities,” Torres said.
 “In the 2017 session legislation allowed DACA recipients to apply to be teachers but this opens it up even more.”

 The bill was supported by the Nevada Immigrant Coalition, which advocates for immigrants, refugees, New Americans, and their families and is led by steering committee representatives from Progressive Leadership Alliance of Nevada, UNLV Law, Culinary Workers Union Local 226, Mi Familia Vota, and Make the Road Nevada.